Not knowing how to open your garage door during a power outage is a major inconvenience.

 How to Open Garage Manually

 Being prepared in opening your garage door during a power outage is necessary for any emergency situation.
 Maybe you’re just pulling up to the driveway clicking on your garage door remote frantically for the garage door to open during a snow blizzard.
 Or maybe you need to get to work but the pouring rain blew your power out.
-Whether you’re being locked in or locked out due to any dreadful weather condition or natural disaster because the lack of electricity, follow these easy tips for opening your garage door either way is good to know.
+Whether you’re being locked in or locked out due to any dreadful weather condition or natural disaster because the lack of electricity, follow these easy tips for opening your garage door, either way, is good to know.

 - Disconnect the garage door opener by pulling the emergency cord.
 The emergency cord is usually red and will hang down the center rail of the garage door system.
-Be sure to activate the handle when the door is closed to avoid door from crashing down.
+Be sure to activate the handle when the door is closed to avoid the door from crashing down.

 - Fully open the garage door by manually pulling it straight up until secure.